nenavathsriganga-25/Fundamentals_of_Computer_Graphics/README.md

 This lab introduces 3D graphics and transformations using OpenGL and GLM.
 A 3D cube is rendered with six solid-colored faces and eight differently colored vertices.
 Keyboard arrow keys are used to rotate the cube in different directions using transformation matrices and GLSL uniforms.

+### Lab 5 – Cube Color Interpolation

+This lab extends the 3D cube implementation by allowing users to interactively change the colors of individual cube nodes.
+The updated node colors are interpolated across the connected faces, creating color gradients.
+Keyboard arrow keys are used to rotate the cube, and users can press **I** to enter a node number and its RGB color values through the terminal.

+## FOCG Project – Interactive 3D Grid and Bat Model

+This project focuses on creating an interactive 3D scene using OpenGL.
+It features a 3D grid, a movable unit cube, and a bat model constructed using geometric components.

+**Features**
+- Interactive movement and rotation of the 3D scene.
+- Movement of the unit cube along different axes.
+- Grid rotation controls.
+- RGB color input through the terminal.
+- Fill and clear operations.

 ## Technologies Used

 - C++